Anytime-valid simultaneous lower confidence bounds for the true discovery proportion: Practical considerations

 \section{Practical considerations}

-In this section, we consider the implementation of the proposed anytime-valid simultaneous lower confidence bound for the TDP.
-We first comment on the behavior of the confidence bounds over time.
-As more observations become available, the bounds should become more informative, i.e., they should become closer to the true TDP.
-We say that the bounds are tight if they are close to the true TDP.
-The lower confidence bounds bounds become tighter over time if they are non-decreasing.
-Another important aspect in the practical application of the proposed procedure is the choice of the e-process used to define the local level-$\alpha$ test.
-We comment on that in the second part of this section.
+In this section, we consider the implementation of the proposed anytime-valid simultaneous confidence bounds.
+An important aspect in the practical application of the proposed procedure is the choice of the e-process used to define the anytime-valid local level-$\alpha$ test.